keirthana/anbox-cloud-docs/howto/install-appliance/enable-oidc.md

 ## Configure OpenID Connect

-It is only possible to configure support for OpenID Connect only when the Anbox Cloud Appliance is being initialised with a preseed (see {ref}`ref-appliance-preseed-config`).
+It is only possible to configure support for OpenID Connect only when the Anbox Cloud Appliance is being initialized with a preseed (see {ref}`ref-appliance-preseed-config`).
 The other steps to install the Anbox Cloud Appliance as described in {ref}`tut-installing-appliance` remain the same.

 The issuer URL, client ID and optional audience URL are set in the preseed configuration as follows: